Varun-2510/Electronic-Health-Record-and-Chatbot-System/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I developed an innovative Electronic Healthcare Record (EHR) and Chatbot System as a final-year project, leveraging blockchain technology for secure and immutable patient and doctor records.
 The system features a chatbot to predict and diagnose patient symptoms.
-The front end uses HTML, CSS, and JS, while Firebase and SQL databases manage backend data storage and retrieval.
+The front end uses HTML, CSS, and REACT JS, while Firebase databases manage data storage and retrieval.
 This project demonstrates proficiency in web development and blockchain applications for healthcare solutions.

 ## Key Features: